Michael70magdy/Areeb-Assessment/README.md

 		- site check homepage url title with title which ensures that user successfully logged in

 	13- "Website closes after the cycle"
+third: to run test cases
+	go to testng xml file and rigth click then run testng file or go to ( " src/test/java/runner/Runner.java " ) and right click then run Runner or go to ( " src/test/java/Scenario/BDDScenario.java " ) and right click then run BDDScenario